besrabasant/speak-time/README.md

 - Update the **piper_path** variable in the script with the path to your Piper installation.

 ## Usage
-Run the script with the desired root path as an argument.
-If no argument is provided, the current directory is used as the root path.
+Run the script with the absolute path to the script directory as an argument.
+If no argument is provided, the current directory is used as the absolute path to the script directory.

 ```sh
 ./speak_time.sh [/absolute/path/to/script/directory]
 ```

-Note: The root path argument is only needed if you are running this script via a cronjob.
+Note: The **absolute path to script directory** argument is only needed if you run this script via a cronjob.

 ### How it works
 The script performs the following steps:

 1. Retrieves the current time and converts it to 12-hour and 24-hour formats.
 2. Determines the part of the day (morning, afternoon, evening, or night).
-3. Formats the time in a colloquial expression.
+3. Format the time in a colloquial expression.
-4. Synthesizes the text-to-speech audio using Piper and the pretrained model.
+4. Synthesizes the text-to-speech audio using Piper and the pre-trained model.
 5. Plays the audio using SoX.

 ### License